yanlifang/InterviewPreparation/interview/techmock.md

 3. Reproducibility
 4. Ease of use

-Difference between continous integration, continous delivery, and continous deployment?
+Difference between continuous integration, continuous delivery, and continuous deployment?
 1. CI: executes the sequence of steps required to build and test the project.
 CI runs automatically on every change committed to a shared repository, offering developers quick feedback about the project's state.
-2. Continous delivery: extension of CI.
+2. Continuous delivery: extension of CI.
 Goal is to automate every step required to package and release a piece of software.
 The output of a continuous delivery pipeline takes the form of a deployable binary, package or container.
-3. CD: option step-up from continous delivery.
+3. CD: option step-up from continuous delivery.
 It is a process that takes the output from the delivery pipeline and deploys it to the production system in a safe and automated way.

 ## JUnit testing